Relintai/pandemonium_engine_docs/usage/math/matrices_and_transforms.md

 object's "UV" or "intra-coordinates" have their world position changed.

 Note:
- In Godot, all transform math is done relative to the parent node.
+ In Pandemonium, all transform math is done relative to the parent node.
           When we refer to "world position", that would be relative to the node's parent instead, if the node had a parent.